 Objectives and Key Results (OKR), a technique used by Google to define and track objectives and their outcomes, is a technique you should try.
 Its main goal is to connect company, team, and individual Objectives with measurable results.
 The value in OKRs are their ability to clearly communicate leaders’ expectations and connect different-level goals into one whole.
 Since these goals are kept public and transparent, teams can move in one direction and know what others are focusing on.

-You can start quickly and easily setting goals in Weekdone.
+You can start quickly and easily setting goals using our OKR software, Weekdone.

 According to a survey conducted by Microsoft Office, professionals waste up to 3.8 hours a week on unproductive meetings.
 No matter what you call them—status updates or team gatherings—these meetings are a waste of time if there is no value in them.